Cook, Learn, and Share to Fight Hunger.

 November 9, 2023

-Poori bread is a delicious Indian fried bread that is known for its puffiness.
+Poori bread recipe is a recipe for the delicious Indian fried bread that is known for its puffiness.
 It is easy to prepare if you follow a few simple rules in this recipe.
 It goes great as a side with many Indian meals or curries.

 Chef Tom Chef Tom Founder